+'''

 PetscErrorCode EvaluateGradient(Tao, Vec, Vec, void);

+'''

+'''

-TaoSetGradient(Tao, Vec, PetscErrorCode ()(Tao,Vec,Vec,void), void);
+TaoSetGradient(Tao, Vec, PetscErrorCode ()(Tao, Vec, Vec, void);

+'''

 Instead of evaluating the objective and its gradient in separate routines, TAO also allows the user to evaluate the function and the gradient in the same routine.
 In fact, some solvers are more efficient when both function and gradient information can be computed in the same routine.
 These routines should follow the form where the first argument is the TAO solver and the second argument points to the input vector for use in evaluating the function and gradient.
 The third argument should return the function value, while the fourth argument should return the gradient vector.
 The fifth argument is a pointer to a user-defined context.
-This context and the name of the routine should be set with the call TaoSetObjectiveAndGradient(Tao, Vec PetscErrorCode ()(Tao,Vec,PetscReal,Vec,void), →void);
+This context and the name of the routine should be set with the call where the arguments are the TAO application, the optional vector to be used to hold the computed gradient, a function pointer, and a pointer to a user-defined context.

+'''

 PetscErrorCode EvaluateFunctionAndGradient(Tao, Vec, PetscReal, Vec, void);

+'''